GameModes/DIP/Opdracht2/README.md

 To use it:
 - Download the entire code as ZIP or clone it
 - Put your text file in it (I use [test.txt](https://github.com/GameModes/DIP/blob/main/Opdracht2/test.txt))
-- Use the Usage command with the your used OS system
+- Use the Usage command For your OS system

 This will give the amount of counted English and Dutch Sentences
-Since my test files was containing only english sentences this would be output:
+Since my test files was containing only english sentences this would be the output:
 ![](smalltextOutput.png)

 To really test out the code, lets use a bigger Text file.
 [This Text File](https://github.com/GameModes/DIP/blob/main/Opdracht2/sentences.nl-en.txt) contains 73 Dutch and 119 Engels Sentences.
 Running this will give the following output:
 ![](bigtextOutput.png)

-_For more examples and usage, please refer to the [Wiki][wiki]._
+It might not be correct, but it's accuracy is still higher than 90%.

 ## Library Install
 Describe how to install all the Libraries

 OS X & Linux: